mralexbeard/MrAlexBeardWebsite/site/content/_index.md

 ---
 title: Alex Beard
-subtitle: 'If You''re Not Laughing, You''re Not Leading...'
+subtitle: 'If You''re Not Laughing, You''re Not Leading'
 image: /img/home-jumbotron.jpg
 blurb:
   heading: Who's Alex?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Alex Beard is an actor, director, and teaching artist based out of Chicago, IL.
+Holding expertise in improvisational theatre, Alex has leveraged the power uncertainty, collaboration, and creativity to empower leaders across the country in discovering their own innate ability to implement positive and equitable change.
 intro:
   heading: What we offer
   text: >-